mvukov/rules_ros/README.md

 sudo apt install libbz2-dev liblz4-dev
 ```

 plus a C++ compiler and a Python 3.8 interpreter.
+If you want to run ROS
+deployments in Docker containers, [install Docker](https://docs.docker.com/engine/install/ubuntu/)
+as well.

-At least on Ubuntu 20.04,
-you'll need to also do the following:
+At least on Ubuntu 20.04, you'll need to also do the following:

 ```sh
 sudo ln -s /usr/bin/python3 /usr/bin/python
 ```
 Bazel-generated driver scripts for Python binaries still use `/usr/bin/python`.

 And no, you don't have to install any ROS packages via `apt`.